 In March, 2004 we purchased the former “Man Camp Mess Hall” (Jerry’s furniture building) to serve as a “home” for the growing congregation that the Lord had blessed us with.
 God has allowed us to transform the facility into a very comfortable place to worship, learn, and fellowship.
 We have eleven rooms to meet in for Bible classes, a fellowship hall to seat over 200, and a sanctuary that can seat 300.
 The youth have a dedicated meeting and activity area with its own kitchen.
 A large modern kitchen off of the fellowship hall was completed in 2006.

 Jordan Langness began serving as youth director in July of 2008.
-We are very blessed to have Jordan and his wife Sarah interacting with our youth and helping the church in many ways.
+We were very blessed to have Jordan and his wife Sarah interacting with our youth and helping the church in many ways.
+We wish them well on their new path in Michigan.

 Darcee Wenning, serving as office secretary, continues to be a blessing to our congregation that has now grown to more than 425.